 - Open your Ring app

-- Tap on the three lines on the top left of the screen
+- Tap on menu icon in the top left corner of the screen

 - Tap on the Ring device you would like to test

-- On the Device Health screen, look at your Signal Strength under the Network section.
+- In Device Health, look at your Signal Strength under the Network section